 Based on market needs, trends, and your own data, you may have to adjust your thought leadership content strategy.
 It is important to make changes informed by both data and intuition.
 The danger is always that you become too flighty and nothing sticks.
 However, pursuing a topic area that is interesting but irrelevant for your customers poses dangers as well.
 It’s one part data based and one part the art of your expertise.

-Using practitioner marketing to create high quality, credible content translates into brand awareness and thought leadership.
+Using practitioner marketing to create high-quality, credible content translates into brand awareness and thought leadership.
 But remember, there are some mechanics of producing content that contribute to success.
-Starting with a measurable goal is critical.
+Starting with a measurable goal is critical, as is building a strategy for topic curation and content creation.
 Selecting topics that resonate with your customer and publishing content in those topic areas frequently enough are both important.
 Successful campaigns require continuous measurement and adjustment.
 With these best practices in place, you can increase the chance of success for your practitioner content marketing campaign.

 This post was originally published in November 2017 and updated in June 2021.